oobecomau/desktop.gov.au/docs/blueprint/platform.md

 ### Intune - Mobile application management

-Mobile Application Management (MAM) allows the management and protection of an Agency's data within an application.
+Mobile Application Management (MAM) allows the management and protection of an organisation's data within an application.
 It controls data flows into and out of the application container which houses corporate data.

 Using MAM, a corporate app that contains sensitive data can be managed on a wide variety of devices.
 Many productivity apps, such as the Microsoft Office apps, can be managed by Intune MAM.
 MAM can protect data within the application container using authentication methods and copy/paste controls, but these controls must be balanced with any MDM controls of the device to maintain usability of the solution.